1 March 2018

 from The Tempest, Act 5, Scene 1, in the First Folio

-And if you think I didn’t know what I was writing at the time I wrote it, you might be on the wrong page.
-Try this one.
+Mathematicians since Leibniz have used the ∫ form for integrals.
+They can have it.
+And if you think I didn’t know what I was writing when I wrote it, you are on the wrong page.
+You want this one.

 Sources/Additional Reading